MMZK1526/C-ThreadPool/README.md

 # C-ThreadPool
-A simple fix-sized thread-pool in C as practice
+A simple fix-sized thread-pool in C as practice.